On reductive automorphism groups of regular embeddings: Complete regular embeddings

 For later reference, we recall that if a spherical embedding $X$ is not toroidal, then it is also described by a similar datum, called a fan of {\em colored convex cones}.
 Here, the convex cone associated to a $G$-orbit $Y\subseteq X$ is replaced by the pair $(c_{X,Y},d_{X,Y})$ where $d_{X,Y}$ is the set of colors containing $Y$, and $c_{X,Y}$ is defined as above.

-In general, the set $\V(X)$ is also a polyhedral convex cone, of maximal dimension, and its linear part $\V^\ell(X)$ has the same dimension (as a $\QQ$-vector space) of $\N_GH/H$ (as a complex algebraic group).
+In general, the set $\V(X)$ is also a polyhedral convex cone of maximal dimension in $\N_G(X)$, and its linear part $\V^\ell(X)$ has dimension (as a $\QQ$-vector space) equal to the dimension of $\N_GH/H$ (as a complex algebraic group).
 The equations defining the maximal proper faces of $\V(X)$ are linearly independent (see \cite[Corollaire 3.3]{Br90}).
 In other words, there always exist $\sigma_1,\ldots,\sigma_k\in\Lambda(X)$ that are indivisible, linearly independent, and such that

 \begin{definition} The elements $\sigma_1,\ldots,\sigma_k$ above are uniquely determined by $G/H$ and called the {\em spherical roots} of $X$; their set is denoted by $\Sigma_G(X)$. \end{definition}